History of the Trans-Am Series: Continued expansion (2017–present)

 In late 2016, the Trans Am Race Company (TARC) announced that after a long absence, the Trans Am Series would return to the West Coast with the 2017 Trans Am West Coast Championship, partnering with the Sportscar Vintage Racing Association (SVRA).
-The West Coast Championship consists of a separate 3 race competition, plus one round that is shared with the Trans Am Championship at Circuit of the Americas.
+The West Coast Championship consists of a separate three race competition, plus one round that is shared with the Trans Am Championship at Circuit of the Americas.

 In January 2017, SCCA Pro Racing and the Trans Am Race Company, LLC (TARC) signed an unprecedented 25-year agreement, renewing their earlier partnership, and ensuring that Trans Am Series racing will continue through the 2041 season.

 For the first time in its 50+ year history, the Trans Am Series raced (on the Grand Prix road course) at the iconic Indianapolis Motor Speedway in 2017, partnering with the Sportscar Vintage Racing Association (SVRA).
 Additionally, the twin "Motor City 100" races (for TA and TA2 classes only) on Detroit's Belle Isle street circuit were made points eligible, non-exhibition races.

 For 2018, the primary series' schedule was reduced from 13 to 11 events, dropping Brainerd, Minnesota, and New Jersey Motorsports Park.
 The Belle Isle race in Detroit became a TA2 class only event, and a little later in the season, the TA, TA3, and TA4 classes raced at the Pittsburgh International Race Complex for the first time ever.
 The West Coast Series left Willow Springs, California, but added Sonoma, California, and also raced at Indianapolis with the primary series in a shared event.
 2018 also saw the addition of Northern and Southern regional championships, which are open to partial season participants only.
 All primary championship series events are also in one or the other of these regional championship series, with the exception of Circuit of the Americas (COTA).

 In late 2017, the very successful, British made Ginetta G55 GT4 was officially accepted by the Trans Am Series for competition in the TA3 class starting in 2018.
 The marque was raced in an exhibition capacity and evaluated at the race at COTA, and joined Aston Martin as the only other British made entry in TA3.

-For 2019, the TA3 and TA4 production-based classes were renamed SGT (SuperGT) and GT, respectively, "to better reflect the kinds of cars that are competing in them”, according to Trans Am Race Company President John Claggett.
-The two classes names are now similar to those in other GT racing series and classes in North America.
-The GT and SGT classes are open to an ever increasing array of performance coupes, performance sedans and touring cars with various engine and drivetrain configurations, as diversity has always been one of the hallmarks of the Trans Am Series.
+For 2019, the TA3 and TA4 production-based classes were renamed SGT (SuperGT) and GT, respectively.
+According to Trans Am Race Company President John Clagett, the new names were intended to align the classes with naming conventions used in other GT racing series in North America.
+The GT and SGT classes include performance coupes, performance sedans, and touring cars with a range of engine and drivetrain configurations.